Indonesia country brief

 Cooperation on people smuggling

 Indonesia and Australia enjoy a strong education relationship.
-Australia’s education and training links with Indonesia are formalised under the Memorandum of Understanding (MoU) on Cooperation in Education and Training between DIISRTE (then DEEWR) and the Ministry of Education and Culture (MoEC, then Ministry of National Education) which dates back to 1992.
+Australia’s education and training links with Indonesia are formalised under the Memorandum of Understanding (MoU) on Cooperation in Education and Training between the Department of Education (then DEEWR) and the Ministry of Education and Culture (MoEC, then Ministry of National Education) which dates back to 1992.
 As of December 2012 there were 17,514 Indonesian students enrolled in Australian educational institutions.
+Indonesia is currently the fifth most popular destination in Asia for international study experiences by Australian university students, Indonesia will be one of the first countries to participate in the pilot implementation of the New Colombo Plan, a signature initiative to encourage the best and brightest young Australians to work and study in the Asia Pacific region.

 The Building Relationships through Intercultural Dialogue and Growing Engagement (BRIDGE) Program was established in 2008 by the Australia-Indonesia Institute (AII) within the Department of Foreign Affairs and Trade.
 BRIDGE uses technology to builds links between Australian and Indonesian teachers and students.
 It is expected that by the end of 2015, a network of 254 schools and 512 teachers across Australia and Indonesia will be established.
 This will engage around 1800 Australian and 2500 Indonesian teachers, and 100,000 Indonesian students and 76,000 Australian students.
-BRIDGE plays a critical role in increasing Asia literacy in Australian children and was cited in the Australia in the Asian Century White Paper as an innovative model for linking Australian schools with partner schools in Asia.
+BRIDGE plays a critical role in increasing Asia literacy in Australian children and is an innovative model for linking Australian schools with partner schools in Asia.
 The intercultural benefits that flow from BRIDGE and the opportunities for Australian and Indonesian children to learn about each other’s cultures and religions offer unique and tangible benefits for both countries.

 Australia's development assistance in Indonesia has a significant education component.
 This assistance is aligned to the Indonesian Government's goal to achieve universal access to nine years of good quality education.